 Renewing your dog registration

 You will need your reference number and the amount payable.
-Refer to the renewal notice for other payment methods and fees.

 Changes to dog details